juliecherner/Linkdin_Auto_Bot_Client/README.md

 # Deployment

-The client side of the project was deployed on [Netlify] (https://velocity-ventures-linkedin-autobot.netlify.app/ "Netlify - Linkedin Autobot")
+The client side of the project was deployed on [Netlify - Linkedin Autobot](https://velocity-ventures-linkedin-autobot.netlify.app/)

 # Application functionality: